Robert J. David

 BEng, McGill University, Canada

-Professor David received a Ph.D. from Cornell University in 2001.
-At McGill, he currently teaches Industry Analysis & Competitive Strategy (BCom), Cases in Competitive Strategy (MBA), and Seminar in Organizational Theory (PhD).
+Professor David teaches Industry Analysis & Competitive Strategy, Social Context of Business, and PhD Seminar in Organizational Theory.
 He has also taught in McGill's executive programs and MBA Japan program.
-Professor David has been honoured with the Faculty of Management's Distinguished Teaching Award and the Desautels Doctoral Student Society's Best Advisor Award.
-He was named a Quebec Teaching Fellow for 2009-2013 in a province-wide competition.
+Professor David has been honoured with the Faculty of Management's Distinguished Teaching Award, the Desautels Doctoral Student Society's Best Advisor Award, and the Quebec Teaching Fellow Award.
 Prior to joining McGill, Professor David taught Management & Organizations to both undergraduate and graduate students at Cornell University.

 Professor David has received research grants from the "Fonds de Recherche sur la Societé et la Culture" of Quebec (FQRSC) and the Social Sciences and Humanities Research Council of Canada (SSHRC).
 He frequently presents his research at the annual meetings of the Administrative Sciences Association of Canada (ASAC), the Academy of Management (AoM), and the European Group on Organization Studies (EGOS).
 He has won Best Paper awards from ASAC and from the Academy of Management.
-Professor David has published his work in Research Policy, Strategic Management Journal, Academy of Management Journal, and Organization Science, as well as in edited volumes.
+Professor David has published his work in Research Policy, Strategic Management Journal, Strategic Organization, Academy of Management Journal, Organization Science, Administrative Science Quarterly, as well as in numerous edited volumes.
 He co-edited a book titled Institutions and Entrepreneurship (Research in the Sociology of Work, vol. 21).
-He currently serves on the editorial boards of Organization Science, Academy of Management Discoveries, and European Management Journal, and as a co-editor of Strategic Organization.
-He was honored in 2008 for Outstanding Service to the Organization Science Editorial Board.
+He served previously as a co-editor of Strategic Organization and is currently guest co-editing a special issue on Categories and Place.
+Prof. David was honoured in 2008 for Outstanding Service to the Organization Science Editorial Board.

 Prior to entering academia, Professor David worked for Procter & Gamble and Canadian Pacific Limited.